Rightpoint/Anchorage/README.md

 ## Composite Anchors

-Constraint multiple edges at a time with this syntax:
+Constrain multiple edges at a time with this syntax:

 ```swift
 // Constrain the leading, trailing, top and bottom edges to be equal